 OMEGA Co-Axial Master Chronometer Calibre 8806; hour, minute and seconds; 55-hour power reserve

-42mm in grade 2 titanium; grade 2 titanium bezel with ceramic bezel insert; water resistant to 300m
+42mm in grade 2 titanium; grade 2 titanium bezel with aluminium bezel insert; water resistant to 300m

 Series of numbers follow for genuine military-issue watch format; “0552” is the code-number specified for Navy personnel; “923 7697” being the number for a divers’ watch; letter “A” is a code used to signify a watch with a screw-in crown; “007” is James Bond’s iconic agent number; number “62” is the year of the very first James Bond film